Exit Planning

 How far in advance should I start planning my exit?

 Ideally 12 to 18 months before you want to list.
 This gives you time to clean up financials, strengthen operations, secure favorable lease terms, and build a positive trend line that buyers and lenders want to see.
-That said, even 6 months of focused preparation can meaningfully improve your outcome compared to listing with no preparation at all.
+Some industries require even longer lead times.
+Gas station owners should plan 18 to 24 months out due to environmental assessments.
+Salon owners need time to transition their personal client book to other stylists.
+Even 6 months of focused preparation can meaningfully improve your outcome compared to listing with no preparation at all.

 Will exit planning cost me anything?

 The initial consultation and assessment are free and confidential.
-Exit planning itself is about making changes within your business — improving your books, tightening operations, addressing lease issues — that cost effort and attention more than money.
+Exit planning itself is about making changes within your business, like improving your books, tightening operations, and addressing lease issues, that cost effort and attention more than money.
 Some owners invest in minor upgrades or professional bookkeeping, but these costs typically pay for themselves many times over in the final sale price.

 Can I start exit planning while I'm still deciding whether to sell?

 Absolutely.
-Most of the steps involved in exit planning — cleaner financials, stronger operations, better lease terms — make your business more profitable and easier to run regardless of whether you sell.
+Most of the steps involved in exit planning, like cleaner financials, stronger operations, and better lease terms, make your business more profitable and easier to run regardless of whether you sell.
 Many owners start the process uncertain and find that the clarity they gain helps them make the decision with confidence, one way or the other.

-What if my restaurant isn't profitable right now?
+What if my business isn't profitable right now?

-Unprofitable restaurants can still be sold, but the path looks different.
-Buyers may be purchasing the location, equipment, and lease rather than the cash flow.
-In some cases, 6 to 12 months of focused improvement can shift the business from unprofitable to marginally profitable — which dramatically changes the buyer pool and sale price.
+Unprofitable businesses can still be sold, but the path looks different.
+Buyers may be purchasing the location, equipment, customer base, or lease rather than the cash flow.
+In some cases, 6 to 12 months of focused improvement can shift the business from unprofitable to marginally profitable, and that dramatically changes the buyer pool and sale price.
 We'll give you an honest assessment of your options.

 Do I need to tell my employees I'm planning to sell?

-No, and in most cases you shouldn't — at least not during the planning and marketing phase.
+No, and in most cases you shouldn't, at least not during the planning and marketing phase.
 Premature disclosure can cause key employees to leave, disrupt operations, and reduce your business value.
-The changes you make during exit planning — better systems, cross-training, documentation — benefit the business whether you sell or not.
-There's no reason to announce your intentions early.
+The changes you make during exit planning, like better systems, cross-training, and documentation, benefit the business whether you sell or not, which means there's no reason to announce your intentions early.
 We help you manage this confidentially throughout the entire process.

 Start the Conversation

-We're not going to pressure you to list.
-We're not going to rush your timeline.
-What we will do is give you an honest picture of your business's current value, a clear roadmap for increasing it, and the confidence to make the decision on your terms — whenever that is.
+We're not going to pressure you to list or rush your timeline.
+What we will do is give you an honest picture of your business's current value, a clear roadmap for increasing it, and the confidence to make the decision on your terms, whenever that is.

-See where your numbers stand today with our free SDE Calculator, or fill out the form and we'll schedule a confidential conversation.
-No pitch.
-No commitment.
-Just clarity.
+See where your numbers stand today with our free SDE Calculator, or fill out the form and we'll schedule a confidential conversation with no pitch, no commitment, and no obligation.
+When you're ready to move forward, we're here to manage every stage of the sale from initial valuation through closing and transition.